 Originally Tom was assisted by Victim Support who helped him to submit his application for compensation.
 However, because of the complexity of his case, he was recommended to our Personal Injury team.
 We have considerable expertise in pursuing claims for Criminal Injuries Compensation arising out of brain injuries so we were able to advise Tom.

 Assessing Tom’s Compensation for Criminal Injuries

 We then sought a review of the award.
 In challenging the CICA assessment, we persuaded Tom to see an independent neuropsychiatrist.
 This specialist assessed him and set out the nature of his deficits and the consequences of these for the rest of his life.
-That neuropsychiatric report was obtained, and we prepared a detailed Schedule of Losses to submit to the Authority.
+Once the neuropsychiatric report was obtained we prepared a detailed Schedule of Losses to submit to the Authority.
 The Schedule of Loss drew on the opinion of the expert neuropsychiatrist and allowed us to challenge all the assumptions on which the CICA offer was made.

 Out of hours appointments are also available